Kevin Mullin: Business career

 Before entering politics, Mullin was a local business owner and district director to then-state senator Jackie Speier.
 He also served as political director for his father, then-state assemblymember Gene Mullin.

 As an entrepreneur, Mullin founded KM2 Communications, a multimedia production business in South San Francisco.
 He produced public affairs programming on local television and hosted various programs on Peninsula-TV Channel 26.

 South San Francisco City Council

 Mullin was elected to the South San Francisco City Council in 2007.
 He served one term on the council, including a one-year stint as mayor.

 During his time on the council, Mullin also represented the cities of San Mateo County on the Metropolitan Transportation Commission.

 California State Assembly

 Mullin was first elected to the Assembly in 2012.
 He represented the 22nd district, which encompassed most of the San Francisco Peninsula.

 During his first term in the Assembly, Mullin served as assistant speaker pro tempore.
 He became speaker pro tempore of the Assembly in 2014, a position he held until leaving office in 2022.
 In this role, he regularly presided over Assembly floor sessions and continued as part of Anthony Rendon's leadership team.

+Notable legislation from Mullin's tenure includes Proposition 19, which offered support for fire victims, disabled, and the elderly.
+This proportion narrowly passed.

 Mullin left office on December 5, 2022.
 He was succeeded by Diane Papan.